cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 Sauce Labs also has a `manual testing` mode, where you can remotely control browsers in the cloud as if they were installed on your machine.

-Cypress's API is written to be completely compatible with Sauce Labs, even though our API is not Selenium based at all.
-We will be offering better integration with Sauce Labs in the future.

 Ultimately Sauce Labs and Cypress offer very different value propositions.
 Sauce Labs doesn't help you write your tests, it takes your existing tests and runs them across different browsers and aggregates the results for you.

 Cypress on the other hand **helps** you write your tests.
 You would use Cypress every day, building and testing your application, and then use Sauce Labs to ensure your application works on every browser.

+{% note info A note about Cypress and Sauce Labs %} Cypress's API is written to be completely compatible with Sauce Labs, even though our API is not Selenium based at all.
+It is our goal to offer full integration with Sauce Labs in the future, however, complete integration is not yet available.
+{% endnote %}

 ## {% fa fa-angle-right %} Do you support X language or X framework?